openvinotoolkit/openvino/docs/nGraph_DG/nGraphTransformation.md

 ###3.
 Friendly Names

-Each `ngraph::Node` has unique name (is used for nGraph internals) and friendly name.
-In transformations we care only about friendly name because it represents name from IR.
+Each `ngraph::Node` has a unique name (used for nGraph internals) and a friendly name.
+In transformations we care only about friendly name because it represents the name from intermediate representation (IR).
-Also friendly name is used as output tensor name (until we do not have other way to represent output tensor name) and user code that requests intermediate outputs based on this names.
+Also friendly name is used as output tensor name (until we do not have other way to represent output tensor name) and user code that requests intermediate outputs based on these names.
-So not to loose friendly name when replacing node with other node or sub-graph we need to set original friendly name to the latest node in replacing sub-garph.
-See example below.
+To avoid loosing friendly name when replacing node with other node or subgraph, set the original friendly name to the latest node in replacing subgraph.
+See the example below.

 ```cpp
 // Replace Div operation with Power and Multiply sub-graph and set original friendly name to Multiply operation